GirlGuiding North West England · The Serengeti, Tanzania

 Raised To Roar

-"Raised To Roar" isn't a slogan.
-It's a philosophy — and it's Eleanor's.
+"Raised To Roar" isn't a slogan, it's Eleanor's philosophy.

 It's about not being held back.
 Not being boxed in.
 Not being told what you can and can't do, can and can't be.
-Eleanor is a girl who competes for gold at national level and keeps ducks.
-Who holds IDTA Gold Bars and collects snails.
-Who represents her region on a world stage and quietly loves simple things.
+Eleanor keeps dancing and keeps ducks.
+She collects trophies and collects snails.
+She represents her region on a world stage and still quietly loves simple things.

-She isn't taking this message to the Serengeti just for herself.
+She isn't taking this message to Tanzania just for herself.
 She's taking it for every girl who has ever been told she's too much, or not enough.
-In Tanzania, she'll meet girls from very different lives, very different circumstances — with the same need to be seen, to be heard, to be brave.
+In Tanzania, she'll meet girls from very different lives, very different circumstances — with the same need to be seen, to be heard, to roar.

 That's what Eleanor carries with her.
 That's what she's roaring about.